Skip to main content

 1. In the LinearB sidebar, go to Settings > Company Settings > AI Tools > Cursor.

-3. Paste the token into the Token field.
+1. Paste the key into the Token field in LinearB.

 Metrics